Gersh v. Anglin

 Gersh v.
-Anglin is an American lawsuit that tested whether an internet-based ideologue who provoked an anti-Semitic "troll storm" attack on a private person deserved Constitutional free speech protection.
+Anglin is an American lawsuit that tested whether an internet-based ideologue who provoked an antisemitic "troll storm" attack on a private person deserved Constitutional free speech protection.
 The case was widely covered by media in the United States and other countries.

 Background

 In 2017, Tanya Gersh, a Jewish-American woman in Whitefish, Montana sued Andrew Anglin, founder of The Daily Stormer, a neo-Nazi website.
 Gersh's complaint alleged that Anglin caused attacks to be launched against her and her family, including more than 700 hateful, threatening, violent messages, electronic or otherwise.
 Gersh, a real estate agent, alleged that the attacks were spurred on by Anglin as he encouraged his followers to badger her, her husband, and her young son.

 The "troll storm" that targeted Gersh revolved around a phone call she had with Sherry Spencer, the mother of white supremacist Richard Spencer.
 He had given a speech after the 2016 election in which he urged his alt-right audience, with an outstretched arm, to "Hail Trump, hail our people, hail victory!"
 The speech went viral and caused outrage in Whitefish, because he lived there part-time with his mother, who also owned a commercial building where local residents were preparing to protest.
 Amid the controversy, Ms. Spencer called Gersh and asked what she should do.
 Gersh suggested that Ms. Spencer sell the building and give some of the funds to a Whitefish group that promoted tolerance and diversity.
 According to Gersh, Ms. Spencer agreed that was a good idea and asked Gersh if she would serve as the real estate agent.
 Gersh was hesitant but accepted.
 Sometime after the call, Ms. Spencer changed her mind and published on a blog "that Gersh had tried to threaten and extort her into agreeing to sell her building, making a donation, and denouncing her son's views."
-On an episode of The Young Turks, it was revealed that Ms Spencer did not write that blog, it was her son Richard who published it under her name.

 In response, on December 16, 2020, Anglin published his first of about thirty articles on The Daily Stormer website attacking Gersh.
 It said: "Are y'all ready for an old fashioned Troll Storm?"
 The article, titled "Jews Targeting Richard Spencer's Mother for Harassment and Extortion — TAKE ACTION!"
 Anglin also relayed a set of instructions: "Just make your opinions known.
 Tell them you are sickened by their Jew agenda."
 The articles went out to "hundreds of thousands of visitors each month" and used Nazi language and the Nazi tactic of "terrorizing individuals."
 To facilitate the attacks, the articles also published Gersh's personal contact information online, a tactic called doxing.